vttale/nsec5/draft-vcelak-nsec5.md

 # How NSEC5 Works

+\[TODO: This section to be updated to be consistent with the VRF I-D.\]

 To prove non-existence of a domain name in a zone, NSEC uses a chain built from domain names present in the zone.
 NSEC3 replaces the original domain names by their cryptographic hashes.
 NSEC5 is very